Chess-Club-BR-PT/fischer/README.md

 * `build: add dockerfile`
 * `refactor: separate ping command logic from command method`
 * `test: add unit tests for ping command`

+Feel free to use other names, but [keep it simple](https://en.wikipedia.org/wiki/KISS_principle).